dnl-rss/secureum-slot3-solidity201/04_versions.md

 ### 139. Solidity v0.7.0 Breaking Semantic Changes

-*Semantic changes* are those where existing code changes its behavior and the compiler will not notify the user about it.

 - *Exponentiation* and *shifts of literals* by non-literals (`1 << x` or `2**x`) will always use either the type `uint256` (for non-negative literals) or `int256` (for negative literals) to perform the operations.
 Previously, the operation was performed in the type of the shift amount / the exponent which can be misleading.

 ### 140. Solidity v0.7.0 Syntactic Changes

-*Syntactic changes* will cause existing contracts not to compile anymore.

 - In external functions and contract creation calls, Ether and gas is now specified using a new syntax: `x.f{gas: 10000, value: 2 ether}(art1, arg2)`.
 The old syntax `x.f.gas(10000).value(2ether)(arg1, arg2)` will throw an `Error`
 - The global variable `now` is deprecated, `block.timestamp` should be used instead.
 The single identifier `now` is too generic for a global variable and could give the impression that it changes during the transaction processing, whereas `block.timestamp` correctly reflects the fact that it is just a property of the block